-5 Reports, presentations and practical demonstration examinations
+5 Reports, presentations, and practical demonstration examinations

-The project proposal, progress and project report should be submitted on the date specified in the course calendar (see http://ece.uprm.edu/~icom5047/), unless a date change is agreed upon with the professors.
+The project proposal, progress report, and final project report should be submitted no later than on the dates specified in the course calendar (see http://ece.uprm.edu/~icom5047/), unless a date change is agreed upon with the professors.
 Every delayed submission will result in a penalty of 25% reduction of the full grade per calendar day of delay.
 After four calendar days of delay the grade will be 0.

-All reports must contain a table of contents.
-This table of contents will list each section of the report.
-We require that all sections contain the name of the writer of this section.
+Each report must contain a table of contents.
+This table of contents should list each section of the report.
+We require that every section of the report contain the name of the person who wrote it.
 In addition, the report must contain the name of the editor (person who edits the whole report).